prpole/dissertation/chapter2/main.md

-The rest of this chapter will take three of London's works as case studies to show that his engagement with the species concept culminated in an attempt to use species-being as the basis of a unified pursuit of a single principle, increasing the abundance of life on Earth.
+The rest of this chapter will take three of London's works as case studies to show that his engagement with the species concept culminated in an attempt to use species-being as the basis of a unified pursuit of a single principle, increasing the abundance of life on Earth through conscious environmental transformation.
 First, I will discuss "To Build a Fire" to show how he used non-human perspectives to theorize species-being.
 The next, brief section will show how London develops a speculative version of future possible species-beings in a late, relatively unknown play called